 What is Breast Implant Removal?

-Dr Patrick Briggs is a Specialist Plastic Surgeon and Top Melbourne Breast Expert for removing implants, partial and total capsulectomy or enbloc implant removal.
+Dr. Patrick Briggs is a Specialist Plastic Surgeon with substantial knowledge of removing implants, partial and total capsulectomy and en-bloc implant removal.

 What are the Benefits of Removing Breast Implants?

 There are several potential outcomes after removing breast implants, which can include the following:

 Women who experience discomfort, pain, or heaviness due to their implants may benefit from their removal, possibly contributing to potentially improving comfort.

 Some women may choose to remove their implants due to cosmetic reasons, such as changing preferences or dissatisfaction with the appearance of their breasts.